 During the training session, ask as much as you want to learn more about libIGCM.
-For the rest of the year, you have the full documentation to libIGCM and the tools to run the IPSL configurations here: http://forge.ipsl.jussieu.fr/igcmg\doc .
+For the rest of the year, you have the full documentation to libIGCM and the tools to run the IPSL configurations here: http://forge.ipsl.jussieu.fr/igcmg_doc .
 We advice to to follow the dedicated training course.

-If you already used libIGCM you will see that there are some differences between ORCHIDEE\trunk configuration and the coupled configurations such as LMDZOR\v6.
-In the configuration ORCHIDEE\trunk it is not needed to create the submit directory.
+If you already used libIGCM you will see that there are some differences between the ORCHIDEE offline configuration and the coupled configurations.
+In the ORCHIDEE offline configuration, it is not needed to create the submit directory.
 Instead different predefined experiment directories already exist.
 They can be copied and used directly.

-We'll now make a first test for one day using the experiment set up in OOL\SEC\STO\FG2nd.
-This experiment is a global historical set up using the full ORCHIDEE model in offline mode.
+We'll now make a first test for one day using the experiment set up in FG_CRUJRA_HIST.
+This experiment is a forced global historical set up using the full ORCHIDEE model in offline mode using CRUJRA forcing files.
 It uses the driver orchideedriver also called "the new driver".
 You'll launch 1 day using the default set up.

-4.1 Prepare the experiment folder and create the job
+3.1 Prepare the experiment folder and create the job